KamelNuri/Kamelnuri/README.md

 ## Hi there 👋
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+See LICENSE.md for full details.
 <!--
 **KamelNuri/Kamelnuri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.